-Down Syndrome SA is set to host its annual ‘A Night to Remember’ Gala Ball in June 2019.
+Down Syndrome SA is set to host its annual ‘A Night to Remember’ Gala Ball on Saturdyay 20 July 2019.
 The ball gives young people living with Down syndrome and other intellectual disabilities, an opportunity to experience the red-carpet treatment with a three-course meal, live band ‘The Cast’ and a photo booth to capture the momentous event.

 Your $100 impact will directly help by sponsoring a guest with an intellectual disability attend the ball.

 The Gala Ball plays a crucial role in reducing barriers to attend social events that help young people gain confidence, increase mental and physical wellbeing, strengthening friendships and building bridges in the community.

 Many young individuals living with disability miss their high school formals and other formal events due to social and financial barriers.
 The Gala Ball addresses the wider need for community engagement young people to build confidence, self-esteem and to feel a sense of belonging within our community.

 Each year, 150 people with disabilities have attended the ball and truly had a 'Night to Remember'.
 The only way to keep this an annual event is through sponsorship.

 Down Syndrome SA has an extensive leisure and recreation program including weekly dance classes, bowling, getaways, camps and a monthly rock n roll disco attracting over 200 people with disabilities.
 These regular events highlight the huge demand for appropriate social experiences for teenagers and adults with intellectual disabilities.